Dover City Council members turned thumbs down on a proposal to put in writing reasons why a council member could be excused for missing meetings.

 In other actions, council sent back to the Parks, Recreation and Community Enhancement Committee a plan for a pocket park at the corner of North Street and Governors Avenue.
 That committee earlier in April approved a request to turn the site of a now-demolished building into a small park and amended the plan to include a placard from the group Women Against Violence in Every Relationship (WEAVER) calling attention to the problem of spousal abuse.

-Page 2 of 2 - Second District Councilman Adam Perza thought it would be appropriate for the committee to consider additional plans for the area.
+Second District Councilman Adam Perza thought it would be appropriate for the committee to consider additional plans for the area.

 "This is not a comment on the WEAVER plan, and there may be other ideas for this land," Perza said, adding he felt it necessary to allow more input on the idea.